azoth-lang/azoth.language.reference/src/destructors.md

 # Destructors

 Classes and structs declared as `move` types may have a destructor.
-Because there they are move types the compiler enforces that there is either one owning reference for reference types or a single copy of the value for value types.
+Because they are move types the compiler enforces that there is either one owning reference for reference types or a single copy of the value for value types.
 Thus the compiler can determine when that instance goes out of scope and call the destructor on it.
 Note that this does not mean that the memory of an object or those referenced is immediately freed.
 That is still the responsibility of the garbage collector.
 Rather, destructors provide a means of managing other resources via the resources acquisition is initialization (RAII) pattern.

 Any class or struct with a field whose type has a constructor gets a default constructor and thus be a move type itself.